-5~55 years
+Buildings 5~55 years

-2~10 years
+Machinery and equipment 2~10 years

-2~10 years
+Transportation equipment 2~10 years

-5 years
+Office equipment 5 years

-2~50 years
+Right-of-use assets 2~50 years

-2~25 years
+Lease improvement 2~25 years

-3~5 years
+Other equipment 3~5 years

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset is recognized in profit or loss.
+Any gain or loss arising on derecognizion of the asset is recognized in profit or loss.